 In the results, you will see all the pages from your website that are in Google’s index.
 If no results appear, then none of your pages are currently on Google.

 If this is the case, you’ll want to know why.
-Let’s get into the reasons your site may not be showing up on Google.
+Let’s understand why your site may not be showing up on Google.

-Common reasons a website is not showing up on Google and possible solutions
+Common Reasons a Website is Not Showing up on Google